-In the past several chapters, we have examined the classical linear model and how to estimate the parameters using ordinary least squares.
-That introduction came in Chapters 2 and 3.
-In Chapter 4, we discovered how to check the requirements (assumptions) of the ordinary least squares method.
-Chapter 6 gave us some options for dealing with violations of the requirements.
+In the past several chapters, we have examined the classical linear model (CLM) and how to estimate the parameters using ordinary least squares (OLS).
+That introduction came in Chapters 2, 3 and 4.
+In Chapter 5, we discovered how to check the requirements (assumptions) of the ordinary least squares method.
+Chapter 7 gave us some options for dealing with violations of the requirements.

-However, it may be that those fixes do not fully succeed.
-This chapter provides two estimation methods that offer advantages over ordinary least squares, as long as you have sufficient knowledge (science) of the structure of the problem - the data-generation process.
+However, it may be that those fixes do not fully succeed - or cannot fully succeed.
+This chapter provides two estimation methods that offer advantages over ordinary least squares, as long as you have sufficient knowledge (science) of the structure of the problem - also known as the data-generation process.